 There is a 'peeping Tom' on the loose in Las Vegas.
 He has just committed his first breaking-and-entering which means that he is going to commit more serious crimes any time soon.
 This fear becomes true when he rapes a young woman.
 The team works against time before this criminal strikes again.
 Sara, working solo, re-opens a case involving an assistant DA's husband's death.
 Three years ago, they were shot in their own home.
 The bullet got stuck in her throat and she is finally having it removed.
 The bullet is the only evidence Sara has to find the truth.

 Two male prostitutes are found dead, one in a night club and the other in his own home.
 They both worked for Lady Heather so Gil Grissom and Jim Brass pay another visit to her house.
 Catherine, while processing the house of the second victim, receives a phone call from her daughter Lindsay who is stuck in her dad's sinking car alone.
-Things get more complicated when Lindsay's father is later found dead from a bullet wound.
+Things get more complicated when Lindsay's father, Eddie, who has been a recurring thorn in Catherine's side, is later found dead from a bullet wound.
 Sara is given the case.

 The police pursues a car driving recklessly before stopping.
 The driver, who has a wooden stake sticking out of his head, stumbles out before falling down dead.
 This site attracts quite a crowd before the coroner arrives and authorizes the body to be moved.
 Catherine and Warrick works on a kidnapping of Isaiah, the son of a very famous basketball player.
 There was a ransom note left at the hotel lobby asking for $5 million.